jlapeyre/Symata.jl/README.md

 # SJulia.jl

-### Symbolic mathematics language
+*Symbolic mathematics language*

 Linux, OSX: [![Build Status](https://travis-ci.org/jlapeyre/SJulia.jl.svg)](https://travis-ci.org/jlapeyre/SJulia.jl) &nbsp;
 Windows: [![Build Status](https://ci.appveyor.com/api/projects/status/github/jlapeyre/SJulia.jl?branch=master&svg=true)](https://ci.appveyor.com/project/jlapeyre/sjulia-jl)
+&nbsp; &nbsp; &nbsp;
 [![Coverage Status](https://coveralls.io/repos/jlapeyre/SJulia.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/jlapeyre/SJulia.jl?branch=master)
 [![codecov.io](http://codecov.io/github/jlapeyre/SJulia.jl/coverage.svg?branch=master)](http://codecov.io/github/jlapeyre/SJulia.jl?branch=master)

-### What SJulia is
+### SJulia is

-1. SJulia is a language for symbolic computations and mathematics, where, for the most part, "mathematics" means what it typically does for a scientist or engineer.
+- SJulia is a language for symbolic computations and mathematics, where, for the most part, "mathematics" means what it typically does for a scientist or engineer.

-2. It is a language based mostly on expressions, on "evaluating" and rewriting them, like Wolfram, Maple, or Maxima.
+- It is a language based mostly on expressions, on "evaluating" and rewriting them, like Wolfram, Maple, or Maxima.
 It is neither a language, nor an extension of a language, that is mostly procedural, or designed around data types and functions, or a hierarchy of classes, etc.,